sisso/rust-roguelike/forum.md

+# Actions and Commands

+- action system check any object near of a avatar and builld a list of possible interactions

+- interactions are displayed in the interface ,

 # Map

+## Centralized

+## Multilayer

 The "real" map is a composition of many different maps.
 For instance, if a ship is landed in a terrain, this terrain has other ship landed